zhangwei03020915/abp/docs/en/Community-Articles/2024-11-06-Optimize-static-web-asset-delivery/POST.md

 The ABP framework is 100% compatible with this new feature.

-However some JavaScript, CSS, and image files exist in the [Virtual File System](https://abp.io/docs/latest/framework/infrastructure/virtual-file-system), which ASP.NET Core's **MapStaticAssets** can't handle.
+However, some JavaScript, CSS, and image files exist in the [Virtual File System](https://abp.io/docs/latest/framework/infrastructure/virtual-file-system), which ASP.NET Core's **MapStaticAssets** can't handle.
 For these files, additional **StaticFileMiddleware** is needed to serve them, which is where **MapAbpStaticAssets** comes in.

 **MapAbpStaticAssets** adds the necessary **StaticFileMiddleware** to ensure that virtual files are correctly served.
 This middleware setup ensures seamless delivery of virtual resources alongside static assets.